MicrosoftDocs/dataexplorer-docs/data-explorer/web-ui-query-overview.md

-description: This article describes the query page in Azure Data Explorer web UI. ms.reviewer: mibar ms.topic: reference ms.date: 05/15/2023
+description: This article describes the query page in Azure Data Explorer web UI. ms.reviewer: mibar ms.topic: reference ms.date: 05/17/2023
 ---

 # Azure Data Explorer web UI query overview

-The [Azure Data Explorer web UI](https://dataexplorer.azure.com) provides an end-to-end data exploration experience from [data ingestion](ingest-data-wizard.md) to data query and [dashboards](azure-data-explorer-dashboards.md).
-This article provides an overview of the web UI query page and explains how it can be used to access and interact with your data.
+The [Azure Data Explorer web UI](https://dataexplorer.azure.com) provides an end-to-end data exploration experience from [data ingestion](ingest-data-wizard.md) to data query and [customizable dashboards](azure-data-explorer-dashboards.md) to visualize data and insights.
+This article provides an overview of the web UI query page and explains how it can be used to interact with your data.
+On the home page, there are specific guides to help get you started querying data.
+To learn more, see [Explore the samples gallery](web-ui-samples-query.md).

 In the query page, you can: